Libera-Chat/libera-chat.github.io/content/_guides/catalyst.md

 Confronting and punishing someone for behaviour that is happening somewhere else often escalates something small into a bigger issue affecting more people.
-Situations where pre-emptive banning is a good idea are quite rare.
+Pre-emptive banning is rarely a good idea.

 It can also make people in your channel feel like they're being spied on, which makes both your community and other spaces feel less friendly.